torabzadeh/sdaza/_posts/2023-08-11-statistical-power.md

-The function provides the power of all comparisons between groups with a sample size 3000 for each group.
-We can see a reduction in power due to multiple comparisons.
-As the effect of each variant is the same `(0.03)`, the comparison between *variants 1 and 2* doesn't make sense here (in practice it will always be
-0).
-We can define custom comparisons using a list of tuples.
-For instance, `comparisons=[(0,1), (0,2)]`:
+The function calculates the power of group comparisons with a sample size of 3000 for each group.
+Multiple comparisons result in reduced power.
+Since the effect of each variant is the same (0.03), comparing *variants 1 and 2* is not meaningful here (it will always be 0 in practice).
+Custom comparisons can be defined using a list of tuples, such as `comparisons=[(0,1), (0,2)]`.

 {% highlight python %}